home-assistant/home-assistant.io/source/_integrations/google_domains.markdown

 ha_domain: google_domains
 ---

-With the Google Domains integration you can keep your Google Domains record up to date.
+With the Google Domains integration you can keep your Google Domains records up to date.

 ## Configuration